CLICK AND SEE ALL THE TOURS AND OPTIONS to visit Meteora on guided shared bus tours or on independent train trips.

 From November – March this tour operates ONLY on Wednesdays.

 However, we believe that one day in Kalampaka is not enough.
-Give it an extra day – it will not be wasted & you will not regret it.
-Be an explorer, not just a visitor.
-April – October depart on Wednesday, return on Friday follow the guided groups on Wednesday and Friday, and on Thursday explore Meteora on your own, otherwise, CLICK HERE and see our 3 day tour by train, with 1 night in Kalambaka and 1 in Delphi.
+Give your tour an extra day – it will not be wasted and you will not regret it.
+April – October depart on Wednesday and return on Friday.
+You follow the guided groups on Wednesday and Friday, and on Thursday you explore Meteora on your own, otherwise, CLICK HERE and see our 3day/ 2nights tour by train, spending 1 night in Kalambaka and 1 in Delphi.

 PRICES: All travel agents, in Greece and worldwide, offer the same tour to Meteora at different prices.
 We believe that our price for this tour is not matched by any other company.
 After 60 years organizing tours throughout Greece we have secured the best deals in all aspects of travel.
-The hotel KOSTA FAMISI belongs to a family member.
 However, don’t take our word for it; go ahead and compare our discounted prices:

 includes complimentary arrival transfer